dashiellmassey/dashiellmassey.github.io/_pages/research.md

 <br>
 <br>

 Replication timing has been observed to be highly reproducible across assays, yet the underlying mechanism(s) dictating its emergence are incompletely understood.
-To better understand what <i>kinds</i> of mechanisms might be responsible, we developed an approach to assay replication timing in thousands of single cells.
+To better parse out what <i>kinds</i> of mechanisms might be responsible, we developed an approach to assay replication timing in thousands of single cells.
 We find that replication timing is remarkably consistent across cells, but nonetheless, cell-to-cell variability is evident.
 This variability is most compatible with the notion that replication timing arises from disparate origin firing probabilities rather than from some kind of global "metronome".
 <a href="https://doi.org/10.1101/2021.05.14.443897" target="_blank" rel="noopener noreferrer">Read the manuscript on Biorxiv. <i class='ai ai-biorxiv ai-lg'></i></a>

 <hr style="height:1px; border:none; color:#4A1486; background-color:#4A1486;">